juk0de/mtf2json/README.md

 | Tripod | Not supported |
 | LAM | Not supported |

-### Latest Supported MegaMekLab Commit
+### Latest Supported MegaMek Commit

-`1ceb93b3ad182d54e16578718322847111d3d8a4`

-This is the most recent commit of the [MegaMekLab](https://github.com/MegaMek/megameklab) repository that `mtf2json` has been tested with.
-You can also display this information by running `mtf2json --mml-commit`.
+The most recent commit of the [MegaMek](https://github.com/MegaMek/megamek) repository that `mtf2json` has been tested with can be displayd by running `mtf2json --mm-commit`.

 ### Limitations